Lead Magnet Checklist: 8 Point Lead Magnet Audit

 “Several Ways To Get Better At Internet Marketing”

 Consider this instead…

-“7 Tips About How To Generate Dirt Cheap Leads With Facebook”
+“7 Proven Tips To Generate Dirt Cheap Leads With Facebook”

 See the difference?

-For additional clarity on this refer back to your Customer Avatar and ask yourself…
+To gain additional clarity on how to be ultra specific with your Lead Magnet refer back to your Customer Avatar and ask yourself…

 “What would my Customer Avatar specifically want?”